BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

-- **Test cases**
+**Test cases**

-	- should fail if called by anyone except the controller
+- Controller
+	- can set `finalized` to TRUE if it's FALSE
-	- should fail if `finalized` is equal to TRUE
+	- should get fail if `finalized` is TRUE
+- anyone else
+	- should fail calling this function